Elasticsearch Term Query: Exact-Value Match Without Analysis - Syntax, Example, and Tips

 }

-POST my_index/_search
+POST my-index/_search

 {